 Remember that old song on sesame street when we were kids?
 That’s about the size, where you put your eyes, that’s about the size of it.
 It makes a difference on HOW you look at your situation.

-You can even find ways to help others to reduce stress.
+You can even find ways to help others to reduce stress and practice self care.

 The news is full of negativity and fear mongering.
 Their job is to make everything sound sensational.
 So, they buff it up a little bit.
 A virus that is sweeping the nation sounds a lot worse when they say, more people have died in the US than in Italy the whole time.
 But there are far more people IN the US, so obviously more people will die here from the same thing.

 When you are feeling overcome by emotion and negative feelings, take a media break and turn off the news for a little while.
 When you get yourself together, you can turn it back on if you want to.
 But you might find that you are better off limiting how much news you watch period.

 A great stress reducer is writing.
 Get a journal and write down all the things that make you feel overcome with anxiety.
 Sometimes just letting it out makes all the difference.